kaininghu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Kaining Hu (胡恺宁).
 I obtained my PhD in Crop Genetics and Breeding from the Huazhong Agricultural University in 2019, under the guidance of Prof. Jinxing Tu.
-My doctoral dissertation investigated rolling-cycle DNA transposon (Helitron) in Brassicaceae species and the gene evolution of Brassica napus.
-After joining the Zhang lab, I am interested in the evolution of cassette exons, and nonsense-mediated mRNA decay (NMD) associated with alternative splicing in brain development.
+My doctoral dissertation investigated rolling-cycle DNA transposon (*Helitron*) in Brassicaceae species and the gene evolution of *Brassica napus*.

+After joining the [Zhang lab](https://www.zhanglaboratory.org/), I'm interested in the evolution of cassette exons, and nonsense-mediated mRNA decay (NMD) associated with alternative splicing in brain development.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->